Solau92/DevJava-Projet-6-Pay_My_Buddy_App/ReadMe.md

 * [Install Maven](https://maven.apache.org/install.html)
 * [Install MySQL](https://dev.mysql.com/downloads/mysql/)

 After downloading the mysql 8 installer and installing it, you will be asked to configure the password for the default root account.
---------------------- This code uses the default root account to connect and the password can be set as rootroot.
-If you add another user/credentials make sure to change the same in the code base.

 ### Reference Documentation